anynines/klutchio/docs/konnector-control-plane-mode.md

 - Network policies should restrict access to the control plane appropriately

 ## Troubleshooting

+### Quick Checklist

+- The app cluster kubeconfig secret exists and uses a service account token (no exec plugins)
+- The konnector service account can `get` the kubeconfig secret in the control plane
+- The app cluster service account can `get/list/watch` CRDs and namespaces
+- The konnector deployment args reference the correct secret name/namespace/key

 ### Konnector fails to start with "failed to fetch app cluster kubeconfig secret"